ensgnnc/ensgnnc/README.md

 ### Hi there 👋

+Hi!
+I'm Erynial and i love and know java & C#

 <!--
 **Erynial/Erynial** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.